mohsinkaleem/useful-chrome-extensions/tubefilter/README.md

 # 🎬 TubeFilter - YouTube Video Filter Extension

-A simple and fast Chrome extension to filter YouTube videos by view count, duration, and title keywords.
+A simple and fast Chrome extension to filter YouTube videos by view count, duration, upload time, and title keywords.

 ## 🚀 Features